-A reassessment does not necessarily mean that your assessment or your taxes will increase.
+Please remember that reassessments do not necessarily mean that your assessment or your taxes will increase.
 Furthermore, if your assessment does increase, it does not necessarily mean your taxes will increase.
 By law, a property’s assessment is supposed to reflect its market value.
-As market values increase or decrease and the assessments do not keep pace and reflect these changes, some property taxpayers could pay more than their fair share of taxes, while others may pay less than their fair share.
-Reassessments are intended to restore fairness within the community.
+As market values increase or decrease and the assessments do not keep pace and reflect these changes, some property owners pay more than their fair share of taxes, while others may pay less than their fair share.
+Reassessments are intended to restore fairness within your community.

 *PDF files require Acrobat Reader